 When it comes to evaluating the success of your user experience strategies, it's essential not to let personal bias and assumptions cloud your view.
 For more advice on crafting a successful strategy, take a look at our article revealing 10 steps to great UX testing.

 However, in this post, we're going to focus on the web design tools dedicated to testing your UX efforts.
-We'll start with some data testing tools and services, and end with a few super-helpful resources to help further your understanding.
+We'll start with some data testing tools and services (you can also try some of these web hosting services), and end with a few super-helpful resources to help further your understanding.